chazzka/clanekforest/clanek.md

 Another method, initially used for unsupervised outlier detection but capable of being used as a novelty detection is the Local Outlier Factor algorithm.
 #### Local Outlier Factor
-The Local Outlier Factor (LOF) algorithm (https://doi.org/10.1145/335191.335388) assigns each point in the dataset a degree of
+The Local Outlier Factor (LOF) algorithm (https://doi.org/10.1145/335191.335388) assigns each point in the dataset a degree of outlier-ness.

 Isolation forest on the other hand, has been widely used for outlier detection.